Small bowel enteroscopy

 - Unexplained bleeding from the bowel

-- Digestive disturbances including problems absorbing nutrients
+- Digestive issues, including problems absorbing nutrients

 - Remove polyps before they grow too large or have the potential to become cancerous